ultrabug/py3status/README.rst

 Arch Linux
 ----------
-Thanks to @waaaaargh, py3status is present in the Arch User Repository using this URL:
+Thanks to @Horgix, py3status is present in the Arch User Repository using this URL:
 ::

     https://aur.archlinux.org/packages/py3status-git/